tecoevo/riskyplay/README.md

 This dataset is required to run the next simulation code.
 Run this before the next file.
 2. `protected_environment_learning_simulations.jl` performs the two-stage learning simulation and calculates the relevant metrics of adult performance and adult relearning time for a range of environmental parameter values and developmental times.
+Reinforcement learning is used to perform learning and Dynamic programming is used for calculation of optimal policy, optimal reward and learning times.
 This generates the dataset file `protected_environment_learning.arrow` which is required for creating Figures 3 – 7, A2 and A3.
 3. `optimality_of_RL.jl` calculates the optimal policy which a reinforcement agent converges to and the time (in number of steps) taken to converge to the optimal policy for a range of ρ and ϕ values.
+Reinforcement learning is used.
+Dynamic programming is used to calculate the optimal policy and check whether the learning process has finished and to stop it.
 This generates the dataset `optimality_of_RL.arrow` which is required to create Figure A1.
 4. `RLUtilities.jl` contains common Reinforcement Learning code used by all the other simulation scripts.

-Each of these codes are very computationally expensive and were run on a High Performance Computing Cluster with hundreds of CPU cores running for several days.
-The codes can be run as-is on a cluster managed by SLURM and will scale to any resource configuration (multiple cores on a single node or distributed across nodes).
+All of these codes are very computationally expensive and were run on a High Performance Computing Cluster with hundreds of CPU cores for several days.
+The codes can be run as-is on a cluster managed by SLURM and will scale to any resource configuration.
 To run on a personal computer and have it finish in a reasonable amount of time, the parameters of the simulations (within each script file) can be modified in the following ways.
 - Reduce the number of experiments for each parameter combination by modifying the variable `number_experiments`
-- Reduce the number of parameters of `ρ` and `ϕ`, by changing the step length.
+- Reduce the number of points of parameters `ρ` and `ϕ`, by changing the step length.
 That is, instead of `ρ=0.01:0.01:0.99`, having `ρ=0.1:0.1:0.9` will reduce the number of parameters by a factor of 10 and make the figure more blocky.
 - Reduce the number of values of `developmental_time` in `protected_environment_learning_simulations.jl`

 Upon running any code, it will display / output a dynamic progress bar which will give an estimate of how much time is remaining.